pivotal/docs-tap/troubleshooting.md

 # Troubleshooting Tanzu Application Platform

-This topic provides troubleshooting information to help resolve issues with Tanzu Application Platform (TAP).
+This topic provides troubleshooting information to help resolve issues with Tanzu Application Platform.

 ## <a id="component-ts-links"></a> Component-Level Troubleshooting